percona/mongodb_exporter/CONTRIBUTING.md

 # Welcome to MongoDB exporter!

-We're glad that you would like to become a Percona community member and participate in keeping open source open.
+We're glad you'd like to join the Percona community and help keep open source open.
-This is the new MongoDB exporter implementation that handles ALL metrics exposed by MongoDB monitoring commands.
+This is the new MongoDB exporter implementation, which collects all metrics exposed by MongoDB monitoring commands by iterating over the fields returned by diagnostic commands.
-This implementation loops over all the fields exposed in diagnostic commands and tries to get data from them.

 ## Prerequisites

-Before submitting code or documentation contributions, you should first complete the following prerequisites.
+Before submitting code or documentation, we kindly ask you to complete the following prerequisites.

 ### 1. Sign the CLA

-Before you can contribute, we kindly ask you to sign our [Contributor License Agreement](https://cla-assistant.percona.com/percona/mongodb_exporter) (CLA).
-You can do this using your GitHub account and one click.
+All contributors must sign our [Contributor License Agreement](https://cla-assistant.percona.com/percona/mongodb_exporter) (CLA).
+This is a legal document that ensures that we can use your contributions in our project.
+It only needs to be signed once, and it applies to all of your contributions to this repository.

 ### 2. Code of Conduct